leonklingele/git-simpleserver/README.md

 # Don't modify 'ssh_user'
 ```

+# Code review: How to manage pull requests

+Looking for a way to manage pull requests for your repositories? git-simpleserver loves [git-appraise](https://github.com/google/git-appraise).
+It's awesome!

 # How it works

 Normally when logging in into a remote server via `ssh`, you'll get an interactive shell (most likely a `bash`).
 That's where you type in your fancy commands.
 Linux let's you define a custom shell to use (see `man chsh`).
 Instead of `bash`, you can for example define any script (`bash`, `sh`, `python`, ..) as your shell.
 Upon successful login, this script is executed and can control which commands you are allowed to run and which not.